collective/transmogrify.siteanalyser/README.rst

 the relinker all href, img tags etc will be changed in any html content where they pointed to content that has since moved.
 All '_origin' fields will be removed after relinking.

+Options:

+:ignore_duplicates:
+  If 'True' there won't be an error raised when two items were redirected from the same place.
+This can occur with some CMS's where content can be in different urls in the site

+:broken_link_normalise:
+  TAL expressions, each on a new line, which take 'url' from inside the html and returns a link that will match one of the existing links in the site.
+Must return the full url, not the path.
+This is useful when many different links could go to the same content.

 transmogrify.pathsorter
 ==================================